-These men and women were among the first in the 18th century to help cultivating new variaties of the rose:
+These men and women were among the first to cultivate new varieties of the roses:

 The Duchess of Portland was a keen botanist, a very intelligent woman and an avid collector.
 She also botanised in the Peak District in 1766.

-Scotsman William Roxburgh (1751 – 1815) was a surgeon’s mate on an East India Company ship in 1772 and thus came to India.
-As he also was a botanist, he worked extensively in India, described species, conducted economic botany experiments and published numerous works on Indian botany.
+- Scotsman William Roxburgh (1751 – 1815) was a surgeon’s mate on an East India Company ship in 1772 and thus came to India.
+As he also was a botanist, he worked extensively in India, described species, conducted botany experiments and published numerous works on Indian botany.
 He took charge of the Calcutta Botanical Gardens from 1793.
 Roxburgh sent many Indian seeds and plants home.
-It was him who introduced seeds of the rosa indica odorissima to the Humes, leading British amateur botanists in Herefordshire (more about them in a minute).
+He also introduced seeds of the rosa indica odorissima to leading British amateur botanists such as the Humes in Herefordshire (more about them in a minute).

-East India Company director Gilbert Slater gave his name to a recurrent red rose he received from China in 1791.
-He quickly introduced the new variation of the rose with its striking crimson colour to the British market.
-It became an immediate success, and as “Slater’s Crimson” soon was taken to gardens in e.g. France and Italy.
+- Gilbert Slater, director of the East India Company, gave his name to a recurrent red rose he received from China in 1791.
+He quickly introduced the new variety to the British market.
+With its striking crimson colour it became an immediate success.
+“Slater’s Crimson”, as it was called, soon was shipped to gardens in e.g. France and Italy.

-Sir Abraham Hume, 2nd Baronet (1749 –1838), his wife Amelia (1751 – 1809) and their head gardener James Mean cultivated many exotic plants from India and the East Indies in their garden at Wormleybury / Hertfordshire between 1785 and 1825.
-Though being amateurs, they were very skilled: James Mean also edited guidebooks for gardeners and addressed the Horticultural Society of London.
-Many exotic plant where first cultivated by the Humes, even if it took time to succeed.
-When the Humes received seeds from the rosa indica odorissima in 1796, it bloomed for the first time in 1799.
-The rose became known under the names ‘Hume’s Blush Tea-scented China‘, ‘Sweet-scented China-Rose‘, ‘Odeur de Thé Rose’.
+- Sir Abraham Hume, 2nd Baronet (1749 –1838), his wife Amelia (née Egerton) (1751 – 1809) and their head gardener James Mean cultivated many exotic plants from India and the East Indies in their garden at Wormleybury / Hertfordshire between 1785 and 1825.
+Though being amateurs, they were very skilled.
+James Mean even edited guidebooks for gardeners and addressed the Horticultural Society of London.
+Many exotic plant where first cultivated by the Humes, even if it sometimes took several years to succeed: when they received seeds from the rosa indica odorissima in 1796, it bloomed for the first time in 1799.
+The rose became known under the names ‘Hume’s Blush Tea-scented China‘, ‘Sweet-scented China-Rose‘, and ‘Odeur de Thé Rose’.

 The Humes were well connected in Europe: They contributed to Empress Josephine’s large collection of roses at Malmaison despite the war between Britain and France.

-In 1794, George Macartney, 1.
-Earl Macartney (1737 – 1806) returned from the unsuccessful mission to open China for the British market.
-However, he brought with him a rose from China that became known as the Macartney-Rose, or rosa bracteate.
+- George Macartney, 1.
+Earl Macartney (1737 – 1806) returned from the unsuccessful mission to open China for the British market in 1794.
+He brought with him a rose that became known as the Macartney-Rose, or rosa bracteate.
 It is rather unruly, and has extremely sharp and strong thorns.
 This might explain why it became the parent for only one rose we know today, the yellow ‘Mermaid’.

 Extended Reading